 Possible Reasons For Gas In Breastfed Baby

 First of all, please do not be too upset that your baby is not started on any medication.
 Colic is not really a condition that may be helped much by a doctor, and the fact that your child is gaining weight and growing normally indicates that he does not have any severe and dangerous illness that may affect his future and requires treatment.

 Another possibility could be that your milk comes with too much force.
 In that case, your baby may be swallowing too much air while nursing.
-In such case, try to express some milk first, before offering the breast to your son and you can also press with a finger tip or two just above the nipple while nursing in the beginning to slow down the milk flow.
+In such case, try to express some milk first, before offering the breast to your son and you can also press with a fingertip or two just above the nipple while nursing, in the beginning, to slow down the milk flow.

 Some babies also need alternative feeding positions to swallow less air.
 You can read about brestfeeding position to help your baby here.
-The fact that your son eats well and without pain during the night while almost asleep, does provide a hint that swalling air while breastfeeding might be what is causing him all the pain.
-Usually, babies suckle much more slowly while (almost) asleep and the risk of swalling too much air is much less.
+The fact that your son eats well and without pain, during the night while almost asleep, does provide a hint that swalling air while breastfeeding might be what is causing him all the pain.
+Usually, babies suckle much more slowly while (almost) asleep and the risk of swelling too much air is much less.
 This is why, when dreamfeeding, some babies do not even need a burp before going back to sleep.